taplytics/taplytics-ios-sdk/README.md

 # Taplytics iOS SDK

-_Taplytics is a native mobile A/B testing and push notification platform that helps you optimize your iOS app!
-Supports iOS 8-11._
+_Taplytics is a native mobile A/B testing and push notification platform that helps you optimize your iOS and tvOS apps!
+Supports iOS 8-11 and tvOS 9-11._

 ## Getting Started